 Peppered gizzard is a lip-smacking, mouthwatering delicacy that makes an excellent snack.
-If you have never tried gizzard before, this will make a believer out of you!
+If you have never tried it before, this will make a believer out of you!

 You may balk at the thought of eating gizzard if you haven’t tasted it before.
 But don’t give up on it till you try it at least once.

-They can be boiled, fried, grilled, stewed, or skewered.
-Gizzards are naturally tough but become quite tender when cooked.
+Gizzards can be boiled, fried, grilled, stewed, or skewered.
+They naturally have a tough texture but become quite tender when cooked.

 When it comes to gizzards, it’s all about the seasoning.
 I eat it boiled sometimes, especially when I’m impatient and can’t wait to finish preparing the rest of the dish.
 But when fried or grilled and well-seasoned, this becomes one very tasty dish!